 Prohibition in Washington State seemed to have a bright future.
 Residents had long supported temperance.
 They had adopted statewide prohibition in 1916.
 This was before National Prohibition (1920-1933).
 But many residents weren’t going to let others stop them from enjoying a drink.

 He was active in many arrests of bootleggers and rumrunners.
 There saw how poor their operations were.
-He knew that bootlegging could be very profitable if well organized and operated.
+He knew that bootlegging could be very profitable if well organized.

-Olmsted began his own bootleg operation as a side-line.
-He was soon arrested and lost his job.
+Olmsted began his own bootlegging as a side-line.
+He was soon arrested.
+Of course, he lost his job.
 Then he turned to bootlegging full-time.
 Within a short time, Olmstead’s business became one of Puget Sound’s largest employers.

 An informant led to Olmstead’s arrest in 1924.
-But others quickly took his place and bootlegging continued as always
+But others quickly took his place.
+So bootlegging continued.

 Prohibition Caused Serious Problems

-We might look back now at Prohibition as a colorful period in our past.
+We might look back now at Prohibition as colorful.
 But its effects were ugly.
 It caused widespread corruption of police and others.
-That led to a lack of respect for Prohibition in particular and law in general.
+That led to a lack of respect for Prohibition in particular.
+And for law in general.

-It became fashionable for women, for the first time in history, to drink.
-It also created an undesirable pattern of drinking.
+It became the fashion for women to drink in public.
+It also created a bad pattern of drinking.
 People drank less often but much more heavily.
-They didn’t go to a speakeasy to enjoy a drink leisurely.
-They but to guzzle alcohol while it was available.
+They went to a speakeasy to wolf-down alcohol when they could.

-The alcohol often had lead toxins from careless production.
-Makers sometimes added creosote for color.
-Consumers sometimes suffered paralysis, blindness or even death.
+The moonshine often had lead toxins from careless production.
+Consumers sometimes suffered paralysis, blindness, or even death.

 Residents came to realize that Prohibition in Washington threatened health and safety.
 It reduced morality.
 It led to increased crime.
 That it promoted violence.
 And it led bad drinking patterns.
 Prohibition was ineffective.
-It was also counterproductive.
+It was even counter productive.
 So it was worse than doing nothing.

-Clark, N. The Dry Years.
-Prohibition and Social Change in Washington.
-Seattle: U Wash Press.
+- Clark, N. The Dry Years.
+Prohib and Social Change in WA.

-Metcalfe, P. Whispering Wires.
-Portland: Inkwater.
+- Metcalfe, P. Whispering Wires.
 (Story of Roy Olmstead.)

-Parker, M. and Tyrrell, B. Rumrunner.
+- Parker, M. and Tyrrell, B. Rumrunner.
 The Life and Times of Johnny Schnarr.
-Seattle: Orca.
-(Schnarr was a successful Puget Sound rumrunner.)

-Prohibition Party Campaign Text-book for the State of Washington.
-Tacoma: Prohib Party.
+- Prohib Party Campaign Text-book for the State of WA.

-You now know much more about Prohibition in Washington State than most people.
-So kudos!
+You now know much more about Prohibition in Washington State than most people!